d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 Brave developers might try to decode this pagetable by hand.

-After/If you've finished, let's run the example program.
+We will now run the example program.
 There are several breakpoints in the ``kernel_main()`` function, each of them labeled by a comment.
-Compile the project and run MSIM (``make && msim``).
+The compilation is performed by a simple ``make`` after which we can start the simulation by running ``msim``.

-We should hit the first breakpoint labeled ``Still in BARE mode``.
+We will hit the first breakpoint labeled ``Still in BARE mode``.

 BARE mode
 ---------